MarkPearlCoZa/Blog_General/_posts/2016-10-31-The-IDE-and-the-Mob.md

 - Try quick switch keyboard shortcut mappings in your editor
 - Or standardize on a standard keyboard shortcut mapping when mob programming

-### See if you can quick switch mappings
+### Quick switch keyboard shortcut mappings

-Find out if in your current editor it is possible to quickly switch between the various keyboard mappings that everyone in the group uses (by quickly I mean anything under 2 seconds, anything over that is going to frustrate you).
-Some editors allow quick switching, in which case you will probably not feel any pain with keyboard shortcuts.
+For some editors it is possible to quickly switch between the keyboard shortcut mappings (by quickly I mean anything under 2 seconds).
+If you are lucky enough that your editor supports this, this may be the best option to cater for the shortcut needs of the people in your mob.

 ### If you can't switch quickly, what do you do?